 If you are currently up-to-date on your mortgage, a loan modification may work against you.
 Refinancing is a better choice.

 Refinancing your mortgage means getting a new loan to pay off your current loan.
 It lets you start fresh.
 You can shorten or lengthen your payment term, get a lower interest rate, and other options to better suit your needs.

 Refinancing can lead to additional fees and even more interest in the long run, though.
 Weigh out your options carefully before making this move.

 3. Sell Your Home

 A less favorable option is to sell your home.
 For some people, this works out well, as they are no longer tethered to such a big responsibility.
 However, most homeowners wish to keep their homes — selling it may feel like killing a dream.

 Still, selling is a better option than a foreclosure.
 It does not negatively impact your credit.
 As a result, you’ll be better prepared to purchase a new home when your financial situation improves.

-EasyKnock provides a unique solution.
-This home-sale leaseback agreement lets you sell your house without having to move out.
+A sale-leaseback provides a unique solution, allowing you to sell your house without having to move out.

 Instead, you pay market-rate rent while you take the time to get on your feet.
 You can choose to move or repurchase the house later.
 Your remaining mortgage balance gets paid off.
 You just pay monthly rent to stay in your beloved home.
 You get to take the time you need to figure out your next move with cash on hand.